• Skip to primary navigation

 Kimchi scrambled eggs on a white plate.

-These kimchi scrambled eggs are unexpectedly delicious and take just minutes to make.
-Serve over rice or alongside your favorite crusty bread.
+This kimchi scrambled eggs recipe is unexpectedly delicious and takes just minutes to make.
+Serve over rice or alongside some crusty bread.

 Cuisine: Korean